Patagonian sheep farming boom: Chilean auctions of 1903–1906

 — Carl Skottsberg about the auctions on 15 March 1905.

 When the auctions finished in September 1906, three companies owned by a total of 18 individuals owned most of the land suitable for sheep farming around the Strait.
 Many of the early sheep farming pioneers were not able to continue in business as owners, but some did.
 The concentration of land in a few properties gave land tenure in Magallanes as a latifundium structure.
-This increased concentration of land ownership faced criticism from authors like Lautaro Navarro who in 1908 wrote "...what was appropriate for the Territory was subivision [of land into smaller properties] as means to increase the population and give land access to small capitalists who whished to establish estancias in their own lands".
+This increased concentration of land ownership faced criticism from authors like Lautaro Navarro who in 1908 wrote "...what was appropriate for the Territory was subivision [of land into smaller properties] as means to increase the population and give land access to small capitalists who wished to establish estancias in their own lands".
 (Note: lo que convenía al Territorio era la subdivisión como medio de aumentar su población i dar así acceso a tantos pequeños capitalistas que querían establecer estancias en campos propios.)
 With particular reference to the Última Esperanza area Swedish explorer Carl Skottsberg was also critical of the auctions and the resulting changes in land property, in his book The Wilds of Patagonia (1911) he wrote: "I can hardly believe that the revolution was favourable to Chile's interests, and I daresay that is a rather ugly page in the history of a so-called democratic people.
 Men who knew Patagonia before and now say that the "star of Ultima Esperanza sank when the all-mighty company became its master."